Insurance Disputes

 Always remember, there is a time limit for your legal claim, which is governed by a “statute of limitation.”
 In Illinois, most personal injury claims arising from negligence are governed by a two-year statute of limitations.
 See, Illinois Compiled Statutes, Illinois General Assembly (Personal Actions), 735 ILCS 5/13-202 (Personal Injury—Limitation).
 In some instances, however, the statute of limitations is only one year (e.g., lawsuits against municipal entities or school districts), or is governed by a notice statute with special additional requirements that must be followed soon after the accident and before a claim or lawsuit can be filed later.
 Your claim will be barred if no lawsuit is filed before the expiration of the applicable statute.

 There are several steps you should take following an accident.
-(See, What To Do When You Have Been Involved in A Car Accident).
-It is important to speak with a knowledgeable attorney right away.
+It is important to speak with a knowledgeable Illinois accident attorney right away.
 An experienced attorney will be able to issue required notices, obtain witness statements if needed or ensure that evidence is collected and preserved.
 If a settlement is reached, an attorney can provide valuable assistance in seeking an adjudication or reduction of medical or insurance liens.
-Don’t battle with or even speak to the other driver’s insurance company without first consulting with an attorney.
+Don’t battle with or even speak to the other driver’s insurance company without first consulting with a top-rated Naperville injury attorney.

 Contact Attorney John J. Malm

 John J. Malm & Associates is an experienced personal injury law firm representing individuals and families who have suffered an injury or loss due to an accident.
 You may be entitled to a substantial settlement if you have been injured.
-Call 630-527-4177, or 312-422-6855, and speak with Attorney John J. Malm.
+Call 630-527-4177, or 630-527-4177, and speak with Attorney John J. Malm and his team of award-winning Illinois personal injury lawyers.

 Client Reviews